QiuZ01/CPSC580-2023-De-weathering-Project/README.md

 To test the results for Classifier:
 ```
-please run ./src/dl_model/classifier/predict.py.
+please run the notebook ./src/dl_model/classifier/predict.py.
 And make sure that the 'test_image_path' is correct.
 Put the model weight './best.pth' in the same level directory.
 ```

 Additionally, the code for generating the plots is located in ./EXPresult/classify/Plotting/classifier_plot.ipynb, which can be run in Google Colab regardless of directory structure.
 Other results can also be found within the ./EXPresult folder.

 ## (Below was the Project Proposal)
 ## 1  Project Title